Immersion of a Cotton Candy Machine

 Answer

-If this is not possible, it is permissible to sell it to a non-Jew and then borrow the machine back from him.
+And if that is not possible, it would be permitted to sell the machine to a non-Jew and then borrow it back for use.

 Source